“You take control of yourself, your material, and the situation, and then listeners place themselves willingly in your hands.”

 1. Project Positivity

 When you first step on stage, smile, move confidently, and show listeners that there’s no place else you’d rather be.
-Even when things goes awry during an event, uphold your positive attitude and demonstrate that you’re committed to sharing heartfelt musical experiences.
+Even when things goes awry during an event, uphold your positive attitude and facial expressions.

 2. Open Wide